Kinoma/SourceDocumentation/kinoma_documentation_template.md

 The internal links described here will work in GitHub's preview, but they will not initially work on the web page (that is, not until the links are changed when the `.md` file gets parsed into `.html`).
 Test internal links in preview and correct any that do not work properly there.

 ####Links to Sections
 For cross-references to headings (items with one or more # in front), use an anchor link, as illustrated below.
-The words after the # in Markdown are the exact heading, except: with hyphens where any spaces were; excluding any punctuation in the heading; and not case-sensitive.
+The words after the # in Markdown are the exact heading, except: with hyphens where any spaces were; excluding any punctuation (except hyphens) in the heading; and not case-sensitive.
 It will link to the first heading with that name.

 > See the section "[Applying the Formats](#applying-the-formats)."